-Find out about spokespeople for the British Red Cross who are available for media interviews and comments.
+British Red Cross spokespeople are available for media interviews and comments.

-In his years away from the organisation, Mike worked for the NHS as director of commissioning and primary care at a primary care trust in Gloucestershire for three years, and spent five years as managing director for services at the Royal National Institute for Deaf People (RNID – now Action on Hearing Loss).
+In his years away from the organisation, Mike worked for the NHS as director of commissioning and primary care at a primary care trust.
+He also spent five years as managing director for services at the Royal National Institute for Deaf People (RNID – now Action on Hearing Loss).

 Executive director of UK operations

 Lisa joined the British Red Cross at the start of April 2022.
 She has extensive leadership experience in the health and social care sector, and is passionate about improving services.

 She held various roles in the NHS including director of innovation delivery at NHSX, executive director at Kings College Hospital, and director at Barts Healthcare.
 She also a range of management positions across the emergency, community and mental health sectors.

 UK director of independent living and crisis response